 The Government of India has set the ambitious goal of ending TB by 2025, five years ahead of the global Sustainable Development Goal (SDG) target of 2030.
 There are an estimated 135,000 cases of drug-resistant TB in India every year, and currently less than 30% of these patients are diagnosed and put on appropriate treatment regimen.

-For more information about Johnson & Johnson’s commitment to TB in India, including our efforts to accelerate the development the next-generation therapies needed to achieve a world without TB, please see our fact sheet here, as well as a statement from Paul Stoffels, Vice Chair of the Executive Committee and Chief Scientific Officer, Johnson & Johnson.
+For more information about Johnson & Johnson’s commitment to TB in India, including our efforts to accelerate the development the next-generation therapies needed to achieve a world without TB, please see a statement from Paul Stoffels, Vice Chair of the Executive Committee and Chief Scientific Officer, Johnson & Johnson.